UCL/research-computing-with-cpp/07MPIExample/sec02domain.md

 will never use.
 Improving this is fairly easy, but require some more bookkeeping.
 Do try it at home!

-Exercise: parallelize using a blocking collective
+Exercise: parallelize using a blocking collective.

 ### Exercise: Halo update